 ProTip: Check Sierra Trading Post for closeout deals!
 The inventory is based on what’s available at the time, so it’s worth checking often to save money on UPF clothing.

 The hat is incredibly durable, machine washable, and recommended by several melanoma foundations.
-I have it in white and will be adding the light gray or charcoal to my wardrobe as well!
+I have it in white and light gray.

 If you’ve ever been in a car unable to escape the sun’s rays, you need these UV protection arm sleeves.
 Drive without worrying about having a reaction or breaking out in a rash.
 They’re also great for outdoor activities like running, hiking, cycling, and even gardening!